Brendan O'Regan: Early life

 Born in Sixmilebridge, County Clare in 1917, O'Regan attended Blackrock College.
 He studied hotel management in Germany, France, Switzerland and the UK as his family had interests in hotels (the Old Ground Hotel in Ennis and the Falls Hotel in Ennistymon).

 Career

 Early career

 For a period, he was manager of the Stephen's Green Club in Dublin.
 In 1943, he was appointed as catering comptroller at Foynes flying boat base, which was a refuelling point for transatlantic seaplanes between Britain and the United States.

 Shannon Airport

 In 1945, he was appointed catering comptroller at Shannon Airport.
 From this base, he embarked on a series of projects which transformed the Shannon Region, many of which were replicated internationally.
-In 1947, he invented the concept of the airport duty-free shop and established the world's first duty-free shop at Shannon Airport.
+In 1947, he invented the concept of the airport duty-free shop, establishing the world's first at Shannon Airport.
 In 1951 he established the Shannon College of Hotel Management.